netdance/Napili/README.md

 just use 'gradlew idea' to create the IDEA setup, then after opening, use the default configuration to build.
 In Netbeans, you may need to tweak the libraries...

-I created Napili as a way to learn JavaFX (as well as a number of other technologies), and to better explain Groovy DSLs on my blog (which can be found at http://jamesgdriscoll.wordpress.com )

 Napili is named after the beautiful bay off the coast of Maui, where I once saw a turtle the size of a Volkswagen.